bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

+[C]!

-Instead it might be better to just reset slice in this form, as this is cutting the slice and resets its length to zero, however still maintaing underlying array!
+What's the solution? instead it might be better to just reset slice in this form This is cutting the slice and resets its length to zero, however still maintaing underlying array!

 ---